PRINCIPAL INVESTIGATOR

 Research Interests:

 Madelyn completed her bachelors of science in psychology and minor in neuroscience from the University of Minnesota in 2018.
-She is currently a second year doctoral student.
+She is currently a third year doctoral student.
 Prior to becoming a doctoral student and working at Rice as a lab manager, she was a clinical research coordinator at the N. Bud Grossman Center for Memory Research & Care at the University of Minnesota studying Alzheimers & dementia where she learned how to utilize imaging tools such as MRI, EEG, MEG, and PET-CT.
 Her research interests include the neurobiological mechanisms of anti-depressants and emotional memory.
 Madelyn’s work is supported by the National Science Foundation Graduate Research Fellowship Program (NSF GRFP).
 In her free time, she enjoys being active, talking her lab mates ears off, and hanging out with her dog, Zeus.

 RESEARCH ASSISTANTS